KonkeyDong/recipes/butter_chicken_curry/README.md

 1. Add the chopped chicken thighs and canned tomato sauce.
 Lock the lid into place and turn the Instant Pot on Pressure Cook High for 7 minutes.
 Once finished, turn the Instant Pot Off, then perform a Quick Release to release the steam pressure.
 Once the valve button drops, unlock the lid and remove.

 1. Stir in the heavy cream.
 Set the Instant Pot on Sauté again and simmer for 2 minutes to thicken the sauce.
-Sprinkle with chopped cilantro and serve with basmati rice.
+Sprinkle with chopped cilantro and serve with [seasoned basmati rice](../stovetop_rice/README.md).

 ## Notes